 In the course of its work the sub-group has identified issues that require further discussion with the full working group.
-The main issue relates to the scope of a ccPDP and hence versus the requirement and need to ensure stability, security and interoperability of the DNS, both at the top and lower levels as a result of the introduction of variants.
+The main issue relates to the impact of limited scope of a ccPDP in realtion to the requirement and need to ensure stability, security and interoperability of the DNS, both at the top and lower levels as a result of the introduction of variants.